jinmingteo/SynthText/README.md

 ## The main differences

-Use opencv 3.3 instead of opencv 2.4
+1. Use opencv 3.3 instead of opencv 2.4

-In case of Ankush's SynthText, he used split() method to split input text source into words by using space.
-Laterly those word will be used to render text to the images.
-But for japanese (chinese, korean, etc) they do not be seperated by space.
-Currently, i randomly add space to input text source.
-This allow SynthText to work normally.
-(Actually, we should use nltk to parse language and select word, line, param)
+2. Use nltk to parse language (eng, jpn)

-This should word Chinese, Korean and other utf-8 characters.

 ## How to use this source